Stevens-johnson syndrome L51.1

 This section has been translated automatically.

-Stevens-Johnson syndrome as well as TEN are considered to be T-cell mediated reactions.
-Recent data suggest that certain alleles of human leukocyte antigens (HLA: HLA-A 3101;HALA-B5801) are involved in the activation chain of CD8+ cytotoxic T cells and NK cells.
-CD8+ T lymphocytes are the epidermal inflammatory infiltrate in the early phase of the disease.
+Stevens-Johnson syndrome (SJS) as well as toxic epidermal necrolysis (TEN ) are considered to be T-cell mediated reactions.
+Current data suggest that certain alleles of human leukocyte antigens (HLA: HLA-A 3101;HALA-B5801) are involved in the activation chain of CD8+ cytotoxic T cells and NK cells.
+CD8+ T lymphocytes make up the epidermal inflammatory infiltrate in the early phase of the disease.
 This leads to the release of cytokines that induce apotosis of keratinocytes.
-Thus, the cationic cytokine granulysin in the bladder fluid correlates with the severity of the disease.
-Furthermore, the interaction of Fas and Fas ligands on epidermal keratinocytes plays a crucial role in the induction of apoptosis.
-Soluble FasL (see Fas ligand below) is detectable in serum in patients with severe drug reactions (Hertel M 2018).
+The cationic cytokine granulysin in the blister fluid correlates with the severity of the disease.
+Furthermore, the interaction of Fas and Fas ligands on epidermal keratinocytes plays a decisive role in the induction of apoptosis.
+Soluble FasL (see Fas ligand below) is detectable in the serum of patients with severe drug reactions (Hertel M 2018).

-• Medicines: >75% ( NSAIDs especially ibuprofen and naproxen, allopurinol, sulfonamides (the combination of trimethoprim/sulfmethoxazole is used in various drugs) The combination of trimethoprim/sulfmethoxazole is cited in various studies as the most frequent cause!
+• Medications: >75% (NSAIDs, in particular ibuprofen and naproxen, allopurinol, sulfonamides (the combination of trimethoprim/sulfmethoxazole is cited in various studies as the most common cause!
+The combination of trimethoprim/sulfmethoxazole is cited as the most frequent cause!
 (Micheletti RG et al. 2018), anticonvulsants (carbamazepine, phenytoin, phenobarbital, lamotrigine, valproic acid), penicillins, doxycycline, tetracycline, cephalosporins; tyrosine kinase inhibitors).

 Manifestation